 Spoon or brush half the honey mustard mixture (reserve remaining for sauce) on pork tenderloin.

-Roast until vegetables are tender and pork reaches a minimum internal temperature of 145 degrees, 11-15 minutes.
+Roast in hot oven until vegetables are tender and pork reaches a minimum internal temperature of 145 degrees, 11-15 minutes.

 Rest pork 3-5 minutes before cutting into ½" slices.